joshua-decoder/joshua/doc/sparse_features.md

-`FeatureFunction` is an abstract class which provides some basic functionality, such as the ability to parse arguments passed into each feature function. `StatelessFF` and `StatefulFF` are subclasses that provide further details fore ach kind of function.
+`FeatureFunction` is an abstract class which provides some basic functionality, such as the ability to parse arguments passed into each feature function. `StatelessFF` and `StatefulFF` are subclasses that provide further details fore ach kind of function. *Stateful* features contribute state.
+This is usually because they are functions of the (hypothesized) decoder output, and therefore require that the dynamic programming state of the decoding algorithm be extended with sufficient information to compute them.
+For example, the target-side language model must maintain enough target words to compute language model probabilities when states are combined as the result of applying new rules.
+*Stateless* do not contribute state.
+They depend only on the basic information needed for CKY
+parsing: the span of the input, the rule being applied, and the rule's antecedents or tail nodes.
+They can also be functions of the entire input, since that is fixed.
+Basically, this is any portion of the input sentence of portions of the hypergraph that have already been assembled (and can therefore be assumed to be fixed along with the input).
+Examples of stateless feature functions include an OOV penalty (which counts untranslatable words) and the WordPenalty feature (which counts the number of words).
 Functionally, the interface for both types is the same; a Stateless FF is simply one that returns `null` when asked to compute a new state.
 The complete interface can be found in the documentation for joshua.decoder.ff.FeatureFunction.

 There are four important functions, and most feature functions implement just one or two of them:

 1. `compute(rule, tailNodes, i, j, sentence, accumulator)`